Code-Institute-Submissions/CI-MS1-Hair-by-Jo/README.md

 ##### Known Bugs

 * Menu icon appearing in the middle-right of the navbar when viewed on an iPad, but then moves to the right when clicked
+* Cover text box not centered on iPhone 5/SE, however it is all still functional